International School of Zug and Luzern: Zug Campus

 Home to over 800 students the Zug Campus is located in a rural setting on the outskirts of Baar and hosts the Primary School and Middle School, offering classes from Early Years 1 to Grade 8.
 The main building, the Wettinger House, was constructed in the late 17th century and is surrounded by modern classroom buildings.
 The Middle School is located in new facility providing science labs, the ISZL Gallery and the ISZL Theatre for school performances.
 The facilities also include two gymnasia, science laboratories, two libraries, music rooms and a dining hall.
 The campus has multiple well equipped outdoor playgrounds, two hardtop basketball courts, and an all-weather sports field.

 Riverside Campus

 The Riverside Campus is named after the Riverside School, a university, preparatory school which existed between 1990 and 2008, when it merged into ISZL.
-It continues to include grades 9 to 12 (Sixth form).
+The campus serves grades 9 to 12 (Sixth form).

 Since 2010, the Riverside Campus is located in Hünenberg and hosts the ISZL High School, in modern buildings supporting 420 High School students between the ages of 14 and 18.
 Facilities such as science laboratories, computer labs, art and music facilities, and a library.
 Additionally, the school has an all-weather hard court and a multipurpose sports field.
 In 2013 a triple gymnasium, containing gyms, a dance studio, fitness center, and climbing wall, was completed.
-Additionally, they hold an art factory where art students have a lot of room to create their art.
+Additionally, they hold an art factory where art students have space and facilities to work on their art.